Free Manufacturing & Equipment Quote Templates

 Should a manufacturing quote include a lead time?

 Include an expected lead time when your customer needs to know how long production or delivery may take.
-State when the lead time starts, especially if it depends on quote acceptance, a deposit, approved drawings, material availability, or other information from your customer.
+State when the clock starts.
+Note whether it depends on quote acceptance or a deposit.
+Also explain any timing tied to approved drawings, material availability, or information from the customer.

 -